 The mission of the SFC is to connect individuals and organization across Somerville to share information, identify solutions, and advocate for resources that support access to affordable, culturally inclusive food for all.
 Our vision is a visibly resilient, values-driven food system that respects, involves, and serves all community members.
-Our work is guided by our Somerville Food System Assessment and Food Action Plan.

 We encourage all Somerville community members and organizations to join us!
 You can find a list of participating member organizations below.
 If you have any questions or would like to join a meeting, please email somervillefood@gmail.com.